 As a professional dealing with Caregiving loss

-When you are dealing with Caregiving loss you should be strong, compassionate, and professional.
-I ran my own company as if the client was my own family members, but always stayed calm, helpful and not to close.
-It was difficult at times to shut the emotions off during a Caregiving loss.
+When dealing with Caregiving loss, you should be strong, compassionate, and professional.
+I ran my own company as if the client was my family members, but I always stayed calm, helpful, and not too close.
+It was sometimes difficult to shut the emotions off during a Caregiving loss.
 Losing a loved one is a very traumatic situation.
-After 25 years of caregiving, it really takes a toll when it is your own family members.
+After 25 years of Caregiving, it takes a toll when it is your family members.

-A client once told me, that caregiving loss should be celebrated when they had lived a long, happy life.
+A client once told me that caregiving loss should be celebrated when they have lived a long, happy life.
 And that we should be sad when someone’s life is taken too soon.
-I agree but it is still hard to accept a caregiving loss no matter what the situation is.
+I agree, but it is still hard to accept a caregiving loss, no matter the situation.
 This is why I took so much time off from the website.

 Personal Caregiving loss

-The last 4 years I have endured so much Caregiving loss that I almost decided to give it all up.
-It is much different when it is your own family.
-I lost my uncle to suicide because he decided he no longer wanted to be here at the age of 85.
-Then my father found out he had bladder cancer and the misery and torture began.
+For the last four years, I have endured so much Caregiving loss that I almost decided to give it all up.
+But it is much different when it is your own family.
+First, I lost my uncle to suicide because he decided he no longer wanted to be here at age 85.
+Then my father found out he had bladder cancer, and the misery and torture began.

 In the process of my family problems, I was caring declare clients cursor for the field that had Congestive Heart Failure, Alzheimer’s, and other ailments.
-I also lost them too.
+But, unfortunately, I also lost them too.

 Caregiving loss to suicide

-After hurricane Katrina, we lost both my uncles and dads home.
+After Hurricane Katrina, we lost my uncle’s and dad’s homes.
 It was overwhelming and shocking to go through such an ordeal.
-My uncle wanted to move as far away from the water as he could.
-He had moved deep into Mississippi.
-He was a single man that had no children so I was the one who cared for him.
-I begged him to move closer to me but he refused to.
+My uncle wanted to move as far away from the water as possible.
+But, unfortunately, he had driven deep into Mississippi.
+He was a single man that had no children, so I was the one who cared for him.
+I begged him to move closer to me, but he refused to.
 So I made him at least move near a good hospital with good doctors and other healthcare professionals.